-Before trading securities, you must have a customer agreement (MiFID).
+Before trading securities, you must have a client agreement (MiFID).
 If you are trading on behalf of a company you additionally need a valid LEI number.

-If you do not have a customer agreement (MiFID), which is needed to trade securities, you must register and complete the form below.
-If you are trading on behalf of a company, the company will additionally need a valid LEI number prior to the first trade.
-Read more about LEI here.
+If you are not an online equity trading-customer* or haven't otherwise signed a Customer Agreement (MiFID) needed to trade securities, you will need to register such an agreement below.
+If you are trading on behalf of a company, the company will additionally need a valid LEI number prior to your first trade.
+Read about LEI here.

-NOTE!
-If you are an online equity trading customer, you have already signed the customer agreement.
-The agreement was signed the first time the equity trading service was used.
+* If you or your business are an online equity trading customer, the agreement was signed the first time the equity trading service was used.

 What is MiFID and MiFIR?